MRCToxBioinformatics/trna_seq_quantification_benchmarking/README.md

 ## Dependencies
-The R packages used and their versions are shown in [sessionInfo.html](sessionInfo.html)
+The R packages used and their versions are shown in [sessionInfo.pdf](sessionInfo.pdf)